Dana 44, 10 Bolt, Top Fill, Patterned Fins, Differential Cover

 The Dana 44 differential is found on many vehicles beginning in the 1940´s and is still used today.
 For example, Jeep CJ 1941-1975 rear ends and Ford Bronco 1966-1979 front ends are typically Dana 44s.
-There are several versions of Dana 44 differentials so please check your vehicle carefully to verify shape, number of bolts, clearance, and level check hole location.
+There are several versions of Dana 44 differentials so please check your vehicle carefully to verify shape, number of bolts, clearance, rotation, and level check hole location.

 Using on Front End